 Downsides

-As great as root cellars are for storing food without electricity, they do have their drawbacks.
+As great as root cellars are for storing food without electricity, they have drawbacks.
 For starters, they do have a bit of a learning curve.
-When you get started with root cellaring, you’ll have to figure out which areas of the root cellar are the coldest or moistest, and then figure out which foods to keep there (the temperature and humidity in a root cellar is rarely uniform).
+When you start with root cellaring, you’ll have to figure out which areas of the root cellar are the coldest or moistest and then figure out which foods to keep there (the temperature and humidity in a root cellar are rarely uniform).

-Root cellars do require some maintenance, like keeping the floor moist, keeping certain vegetables wet, and controlling the temperature and humidity (such as by turning on fans or opening/closing doors at certain times).
+Root cellars require maintenance, like keeping the floor moist, keeping certain vegetables wet, and controlling the temperature and humidity (such as turning on fans or opening/closing doors at certain times).

 There is also the nuisance of getting food from a root cellar.
 Even if the root cellar is in your basement or right next to the house, you’ll have to put on shoes, go to the root cellar (possibly through cold snow), maybe climb down a ladder, and then lug the food back.
 Many root cellars have dirt or sand floors, so you risk tracking dirt into your home with each trip to the root cellar.